Scarvy/readwise-reader-cli/README.md

 This repository provides a command-line interface (CLI) for interacting with [Readwise's Reader API](https://readwise.io/reader_api).
 This tool allows you to interact with the API directly from your command line, making it easy to `add` and `list` documents from your Reader library.

-Also, You can even `upload` documents from your browser reading list, such as Chrome ReadingList.
+Also, you can `upload` documents from your browser reading list, such as Chrome ReadingList.

 Please note that future updates will include support for additional browsers.